olivoil/omarchy-world-clock/README.md

 built-in Omarchy widgets.
 This frontend is native shell code rather than a separate desktop window.

-Rust is a small headless backend for the work that QML JavaScript is poorly suited to: arbitrary IANA timezone conversion, DST edge cases, config migration and atomic writes, place search, HTTP fallback, and coordinate to timezone lookup.
-It is bundled inside the plugin, so retaining Rust no longer creates a second installation step.
+Rust is used as a small headless backend for arbitrary IANA timezone conversion, DST edge cases, config migration and atomic writes, place search, HTTP fallback, and coordinate to timezone lookup.

-See [Architecture](docs/architecture.md) for the component boundary, JSON protocol, packaging decision, and why a JavaScript-only backend was rejected.
+See [Architecture](docs/architecture.md) for the component boundary, JSON protocol, packaging, etc.

 ## Configuration